 Objective

-To aim for higher upward socioeconomic mobility of unserved/underserved unorganized workers, with enhanced inclusion and resilience through the Dignity in Labour Platform.
-It will be a multi-stakeholder platform that will leverage catalytic capital to connect vulnerable, new-to-credit, unbanked & under-banked customer groups to suitable lending partners.
+The goal of this project was to develop a Theory of Change for a platform that seeks to enable socioeconomic mobility of unserved/underserved unorganized workers, with enhanced inclusion and resilience.
+It is envisioned as a multi-stakeholder platform that will leverage catalytic capital to connect vulnerable, new-to-credit, unbanked & under-banked customer groups to suitable lending partners.
 It will also enable access to relevant government social security programs for all workers that interact with the facility.
 The Platform, a consortium of organizations (service providers, lenders and donors) will be brought together to develop and deploy systemic financial solutions and infrastructure to accelerate socio-economic mobility of the unserved and underserved informal economy workers.
 LEAD at Krea University has worked closely with KOIS to refine the Theory of Change and develop the MEL framework which assesses the value addition of the Platform.

 Approach